 Congratulations!
-After reviewing your course application, the OpenOKState panel has recommended that [COURSE NAME] receive the course marking.
-Applicants will be invited to meet at the end of the academic year to compare share experiences. findings, and make recommendations concerning the program.
+After reviewing your course marking application, the OpenOKState panel has recommended that [COURSE NAME] receive the course marking.
+Applicants will be invited to meet at the end of the academic year to compare experiences, share findings, and make recommendations concerning the program.